-We will schedule an initial consultation with you are no cost.
+We will schedule an initial consultation with you at no cost.
 We handle worker’s compensation cases all over the state of Indiana.
-We have represented injured employees throughout all four corners of the state from Fort Wayne to Evansville, Crown Pointe to Madison.
+We have represented injured employees throughout the four corners of the state from Fort Wayne to Evansville and Crown Pointe to Madison.
 We will either meet with you in person or by telephone.
 Homes visits and hospital visits are available.

 Whether it is trying your case or settling your case, my responsibilities are to advise you so that you can make the right decision.